Levels

 // export CLOG_LOG_LEVEL=debug

-Recognised CLOG_LOG_LEVEL values: trace, debug, info, dry, warn, warning, error, fatal, critical.
+Recognised CLOG_LOG_LEVEL values: trace, debug, info, hint, dry, warn, warning, error, fatal, critical.

 Setting trace or debug also enables timestamps.